anilkumarannam/technical_paper/README.md

 ## Single-Responsibility Principle
 Single-responsibility Principle (SRP) states that a class should have one and only one reason to change, meaning that a class should have only one job.
 For example, consider an application that takes a collection of shapes—circles, and squares—and calculates the sum of the area of all the shapes in the collection.
 First, create the shape classes and have the constructors set up the required parameters.

 First, create the shape classes and have the constructors set up the required parameters.
-For squares, developer will need to know the length of a side:
+For squares, the developer will need to know the length of a side:

 ```
 class Square